 Reckless driving is a crime in Iowa.
 The offense is defined as driving in a manner that indicates a "willful or a wanton disregard for the safety of persons or property."
 The term "willful" refers to conduct that is intentional or purposeful.
 And "wanton" generally means the person understood but disregarded the consequences of the conduct.

 Reckless driving is typically a simple misdemeanor in Iowa.
-Generally, a conviction carries up to a year in jail and/or $25 to $625 in fines.
+Generally, a conviction carries up to 30 days in jail and/or $25 to $625 in fines.
 If a motorist is convicted of a second reckless driving offense, there's also a five-to-30-day license suspension.

 Iowa law doesn't prohibit plea bargaining in OWI cases.
 So, for someone who's accused of drunk driving in Iowa, convincing a prosecutor to reduce the charge to reckless driving might be possible.

 The facts of every case are different.
 If you've been arrested for or charged with reckless driving, get in contact with an experienced defense attorney.
 A qualified attorney can explain how the law applies to the facts of your case and help you decide on how best to handle your situation.